4 Sandbag Exercises for the Upper Body

 4. Bent Over Rows

-Rows are essential exercises for working the upper back muscles.
+Rows are essential sandbag exercises for working the upper body and upper back muscles..
 These muscles are important for maintaining good posture and avoiding back injuries.

 Begin by standing with your feet hip-distance apart.
 With soft knees, hinge forward at your hips to lean your upper body as far forward as is comfortable.
 Hold the sandbag beneath you.
 Keeping your elbows close to your body, squeeze your shoulder blades together and pull your elbows up toward your chest.
 Lower your arms down slowly to the starting position and repeat the movement.